-How do you combine design and business thinking to create new growth?
+How do you combine design and business strategy to create new growth?

 IA Collaborative supported Allstate in its journey to extend beyond its roots as a company selling insurance to a data-driven technology company with innovative protection solutions, including reinvented identity protection.
 IA helped the Allstate team concieve, design and launch the first MVP of the Allstate Digital Footprint™ Tool, which is now part of a suite of services under Allstate Identity Protection.
 A new revenue stream for the company that has enjoyed steady growth since launch, the Allstate Identity Protection product has surged in popularity in an online-only world and enabled Allstate to make a meaningful contribution during the COVID-19 crisis.